 The wonderful Basilica of Notre Dame de Brébiéres built from 1885 to 1895 in neo byzantine style, and connects to the museum of WWI; the city hall or Hôtel de ville d’Albert in the art deco style inspired from the flemish with vast dimentions in the square or Place Émile Leturcq.
 The train station or Gare d’Albert built after WWI opened in 1925, in brick on top a bell tower.
 In the room of lost steps there is a suspended airplane Potez 36/14 built in the factory of Méaulte near Albert.
 The wonderful museum of the Somme 1916 or musée Somme 1916, (see post) an old underground museum that connects to the basilica, civil defense and life in the trenches during WWI.
 There is a nice museum of aeronatics and industry or the musée de l’Épopée de l’Industrie et de l’Aéronautique d’Albert , located in the business park of parc d’activités André-Liné, rue de l’Industrie leaving the city in direction Amiens facing the factory of Bétrancourt.

-An overall webpage to see the impact of WWI in Picardie 14-18, both in Albert and Péronne: http://www.picardie1418.com/
+A private site on the impact of WWI in Picardie 14-18, in Albert: http://www.picardie1418.com/

 And remember, happy travels, good health ,and many cheers to all !!!